Education Abroad Insurance

 All GU students participating in a study abroad program are automatically enrolled in the GU Education Abroad Health Insurance Plan.
 The premium for this insurance (approximately $60.00 per trimester) is billed to the student’s account for semester and full-year programs, and is included in the total program cost for GU summer programs.
-It provides coverage of up to $50,000 for illness or accident overseas, with no deductible.
+It provides coverage of up to $500,000 for illness or accident overseas, with no deductible.
 It also provides for emergency evacuation and family reunion (with pre-approval).
-Please reference the Student Health Services website for additional information.
+Please reference the Student Health Insurance website (new window) for additional information.

 Moreover, Georgetown partners with International SOS MyTrips, which allows students to register their program-related and independent travel.
-Here arer further instructions on registering your travel with MyTrips.
+Here are further instructions on registering your travel with MyTrips (new window).